 The proposed project will not be providing portfolio functionality for graduate, faculty, or alumni work.
 As well, sophisticated collaboration tools such as managing project files like Dropbox, planning tools, and other group-based collaboration that is outside of basic sharing for feedback and project viewing will not be included.

 Alternative Solutions

+The possibility of University of Maine adoptingAdopting a 3rd party e-electronic portfolio system such as Behance, Carbonmade or ePortfolio was considered.
+However, the extensive customization that would be necessary to fully address the specific needs of the University of Maine community are not feasible, leaving any such solution a compromise at best.
+Additionally, developing in-house represents a substantial cost savings over the purchase or subscription to a 3rd party system.

 Technical Approach

 The technical decisions were made primarily out of convenience to leverage existing skills and implementations in other projects.
-Distinct libraries were chosen instead of customizing a content management systems to minimize extraneous functionality and ease adoption by new developers.
+Distinct libraries were chosen instead of customizing a content management system to minimize extraneous functionality and ease adoption by new developers.
 As well, additional libraries can be added to the system with relative ease.

 Server Side